 Being the go-to niche business or brand in your market has immense value.
 It helps you garner attention, establish a loyal base of customers and even opens the door to potentially expand into larger markets.
 Start small and go big is the name of the game, and it’s how small start-ups can compete with some of the bigger guys that are out there.

-7 examples of niche markets
+7 examples of a niche market

 Simply having a basic understanding of customer demographics in your niche market isn’t enough.
 You need to connect with your customers on a deeper level in order to deliver messaging and build a community that turns into profit.